-For this experiment, an abutment (Nobel Biocare) was secured in one external-hexagon implant analog and two vertical lines disposed 180° from each other were milled on lingual and buccal surfaces attempting to guide scanning electron microscopy (SEM) measurements.
+For this experiment, an abutment (Nobel Biocare) was secured in one external-hexagon implant analog, and two vertical lines disposed 180° from each other were milled on lingual and buccal surfaces attempting to guide scanning electron microscopy (SEM) measurements.

 The assembly was then positioned in the Procera scanner in order to obtain digitally scanned images.
-Based on the images processed, 24 zirconia abutments were produced identically in shape and placed in three groups of eight specimens each:(1) Nobel Biocare group (GNB) - MK III, RP 4.1 × 10 mm implants (2) Experimental group SIN (ES) - Try on, 4.1×10 mm implants (SIN-Sistema de Implantes, São Paulo, Brazil) (3) Experimental group Conexão (EC) - Master screw, 4.1×10 mm implants (Conexão Sistema de Prótese, São Paulo, Brazil).
+Based on the images processed, 24 zirconia abutments were produced identically in shape and placed in three groups of eight specimens each: (a) Nobel Biocare group (GNB) - MK III, RP 4.1 × 10 mm implants (Nobel Biocare); (b) Experimental group SIN (ES) - Try on, $4.1 \times 10$ mm implants (SIN-Sistema de Implantes, São Paulo, Brazil); and (3) experimental group Conexão (EC) - Master screw, $4.1 \times 10$ mm implants (Conexão Sistema de Prótese, São Paulo, Brazil).

 Each implant and respective abutment formed one sample.
-Subsequently, each sample was placed in a rigid device to ensure stable fixation and tightened to 35 Ncm by a single examiner using a calibrated electronic torque controller with a precision of $\pm 2\%$ (W&H Dentalwerk, Burmoos, Austria).
+Subsequently, each sample was placed in a rigid device to ensure stable fixation and tightened to 35 Ncm by a single examiner using a calibrated electronic torque controller with a precision of $\pm$ 2% (W&H Dentalwerk, Bürmoos, Austria).